Mordween/mujoco/README.md

 In the end, we opted to use the rope object.
 Although we do not wrap it around anything, we simply pull it over the pulley to raise or lower it.

 ## Solver Options in MuJoCo
-MuJoCo offers three different solvers: Newton, GC, and PGS.
+MuJoCo offers three different solvers: Newton, CG, and PGS.

 **Newton Solver:** The main advantage of the Newton solver is its fast convergence (2-3 iterations are typically sufficient).
 However, from personal observation, it seems to have some issues with physics, particularly with object collisions.

 **CG Solver:** We are currently using the CG solver with 1000 iterations.
 This is the solver that takes up the least CPU capacity.

-**PGS Solver:** No significant difference with GC solver.
+**PGS Solver:** No significant difference with CG solver.

 ## Achieving Real-Time Performance in the Simulator
 To create an effective simulator, real-time performance is essential, meaning one second in the real world should correspond to one second in the simulator.
 Achieving this requires real-time processing.